hatch-lab/mnfinder/README.md

 ## Image information
 Raw images are in the "images" folders.

 Ground truth masks are in the "mn_masks" and "n_masks" folders associated with each data set.

-Image acquistion, cell type, and chromatin label information can be found in  image_info.csv in the test_images folder
+Image acquistion, cell type, and chromatin label information can be found in  image-info.csv in the test-data folder.

 ## Quick-start
 ````